positron-solutions/dslide/README.md

 <!-- !!!THIS FILE HAS BEEN GENERATED!!!
 Edit README.org -->

+<a id="org65d6de6"></a>

+# Domain Specific sLIDEs

 https://github.com/positron-solutions/dslide/assets/73710933/06a66e42-a172-48ba-968f-5f5b1989a868

 <a href="https://melpa.org/#/dslide"><img src="https://melpa.org/packages/dslide-badge.svg" alt="melpa package"></a> <a href="https://stable.melpa.org/#/dslide"><img src="https://stable.melpa.org/packages/dslide-badge.svg" alt="melpa stable package"></a>
 <a href="https://elpa.nongnu.org/nongnu/dslide.html"><img src="https://elpa.nongnu.org/nongnu/dslide.svg" alt="Non-GNU ELPA"></a>

+<a id="org206eb75"></a>

-# Present Org Documents 🦄
+## Programmable Org Presentation 🦄

--   Per-heading configurable behavior
+-   Per-element configurable behavior through extensible actions
--   Nested or independent child slides
--   Header with breadcrumbs generated from document keywords
--   Actions that consume typical org data in smart ways

-## Fully Programmable  ✨

--   Script steps in your presentation with Org babel blocks
+-   Script steps in your presentation with **Org babel blocks**
--   Incorporate **anything** Emacs does into a presentation
+-   Incorporate anything Emacs does with **keyboard macro playback**
 -   Convenient API for quickly writing reliable custom actions for reuse
+-   Decent out-of-the-box results with existing org documents

+<a id="orgdb8d1c5"></a>

-## Status 💹
+### Status 💹

-Version 0.5.5 👷 Subscribe to Positron's [YouTube](https://www.youtube.com/@Positron-gv7do) for updates and related demonstrations.
+Version 0.6.0 retains bearable yee-haw 🤠.
+Subscribe to Positron's [YouTube](https://www.youtube.com/@Positron-gv7do) for updates and related demonstrations.

 -   Still pre-1.0.
 See the [version 1.0 feature roadmap](https://github.com/positron-solutions/dslide/issues/20).
--   Expect markup to become easier as affiliated keywords are adopted.
-Will attempt to not break options that currently work.
-See release notes when updating.
+Read the NEWS.org file for changes.
+-   Expect less markup over time.
+Old markup should warn.
 -   Accepting PR's and issue reports.
-Read the manual section on [hacking](#org9e92244)
+Read the manual section on [hacking](#orge1ef8ea)
 -   Some behaviors may be advertised as working already when they are only 90% implemented.
-I have no idea what you want.
+I have no idea what you are trying to do.
 File issues.

+Emojis indicate work-in-progress 🚧, intended deprecation ⛔, or experimental features 🧪.

-# Installation
+## Installation

 ```elisp
 ;; From MELPA or ELPA